Call Recovery Ranger for help today. +1-866-256-2052 Helpline Information

 In severe cases, benzodiazepine withdrawal can include seizures and a condition known as delirium tremens.
 Delirium tremens can be life-threatening and requires immediate medical attention.
 It is characterized by confusion, rapid heart rate, fever, and hallucinations.

-Read More: Is Fentanyl A Benzodiazepine?
+Read More: Is Adderall A Benzodiazepine?

 Tapering Off Benzodiazepines